fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_10-02.rst

 =============================================================

 .. note::
-  High productivity languages have recently become an important part of scientific computing and visualization.
-Leading high productivity languages include the commercially available MATLAB, open source Python (with its scientific computing add-ons) and open source Octave.
+  High Productivity Languages have recently become an important part of scientific computing and visualization environment.
+Leading high productivity languages include R, the commercially available MATLAB, open source Python (with its scientific computing add-ons) and open source Octave.
   Each of these high productivity languages forms an integral part of a standard library that includes text processing, file I/O, data compression, and a host of capabilities ranging from basic numerical linear algebra to complex data visualization.
+As such they are an indispensable component for a modern HPC platform.

   * BC Policy: HPCBIOS_10-02
   * Date of Policy: 2012-12-15

 The main objective of this policy is to provide the following common open source high productivity languages environment across all HPCBIOS compliant resources:

 +----------------+-------------------------------------------------+--------------------+------------------------------------------+
 | Package/Tool   | Description                                     | Compliance level   | Reference                                |